 There is evidence to suggest that estradiol affects the production of many proteins which includes: binding proteins, lipoproteins, blood clotting proteins and neuroprotective proteins.
 It has also been shown to be involved with some types of cancers such as uterine lining, breast and many benign gynaecologic conditions (leiomyomata uteri, uterine bleeding and endometriosis).
-The measurement of 17b estradiol levels can be used in men for differential diagnosis of gynecomastia whereas in girls it can be used to diagnosis of pubertas praecox.
+Using 17-beta estradiol ELISA kit to measure 17b estradiol levels can be useful in men for differential diagnosis of gynecomastia whereas in girls it can be used to diagnosis of pubertas praecox.
 In plasma only a small faction is free (the biologically active form) which is approx. 1-3% whereas majority of it is found is bound to sex hormone binding globulin (SHBG) or albumin.
 It is only the free form that represents the active molecule during endocrine regulation.

-The minimum sensitivity detection limit of 17-beta estradiol (17β-estradiol) using this human 17-beta estradiol ELISA kit was approximately 8.68 pg/ml.
-The dynamic assay range for this kit is 25.0 – 2000.0 pg/ml.
+The minimum sensitivity detection limit of 17beta estradiol (17β-estradiol) using this human 17-beta estradiol ELISA kit was approximately 8.68 pg/ml.
+The dynamic assay range for this assay is 25.0 – 2000.0 pg/ml.

 - Free estradiol and sex hormone-binding globulin.
 Steroids.
 (2015) 99 (Pt A): 113-6.
 Review.
 Rosner W.